NickHerrig/nickherrig.com/content/posts/the-fundamentals-binary.md

 Ohhh no...
 Megan had a typo...
 I guess it can be forgiven due to the fact that she wrote 247 1s and 0s!

 ### Test your understanding
-1. The missing character is an e, what is the base 10 number representation? what about binary?
+1. The missing character is an "e".
+What is its base 10 number representation?
+What about binary?